Openscapes/approach-guide/approach/onboarding.md

 **Tasks**

-The new team member will work closely with lead the Openscapes team to refine/evolve the following as needed.
-The new team member will onboard to Openscapes approaches with the team and be supported and get feedback as they take on more responsibility. \
+The new team member will work closely with the Openscapes team to refine/evolve the following as needed.
+The new team member will onboard to Openscapes' approaches with the team and be supported and get feedback as they take on more responsibility. \

 1.  **Develop a suborbital science team community**.
 We will reuse and grow from what works from the last four years of building the NASA Openscapes Mentor community, and connecting to community momentum at NASA.
 This work involves: